 National Working Parents Day

-National Working Parents Day is a holiday that’s observed annually on the 16th of September and honors the parents who spend their days working outside of the home in order to support their families.
+National Working Parents Day is a holiday observed annually on September 16th that honors parents who work outside the home to support their families.

-Approximately 95% of married couples with children had at least one parent who worked outside of the home and in approximately 59.8% of the households, both parents were employed outside of the home.
-Working parents face a lot of difficult challenges as they try to balance home life with their work life.
-And that’s why the least we can all do is to acknowledge the sacrifice and the hard work by observing this holiday.
+Approximately 95% of married couples with children have at least one parent working outside the home, and in about 59.8% of these households, both parents are employed outside the home.
+Working parents face many difficult challenges as they try to balance home life with their work life.
+That’s why the least we can all do is acknowledge their sacrifice and hard work by observing this holiday.

 Facts About Working Parents

-Below are some sobering facts about working parents that we think everyone observing this holiday is going to be interested in learning about.
+Below are some sobering facts about working parents that we think everyone observing this holiday will be interested in learning.
 Let’s dive right into them before we talk about how National Working Parents Day should be observed.

-• Approximately 51% of working fathers and 53% of working moms say work makes it hard for them to be good parents.
+• Approximately 51% of working fathers and 53% of working mothers say work makes it hard for them to be good parents.

-• About 1 in 4 parents believe that they’ve been treated unfairly because they have to work.
+• About 1 in 4 parents believe they have been treated unfairly because they have to work.

 Observing National Working Parents Day

-National Working Parents Day is a holiday that can be observed by working parents taking the time to show themselves and their partners some appreciation.
+National Working Parents Day can be observed by working parents taking time to show themselves and their partners some appreciation.

-It’s also a day on which people can show appreciation to the working parents of the world for what they’ve done.
-To spread the word about this holiday, be sure to use the hashtag #NationalWorkingParentsDay to spread the word about this holiday.
+It’s also a day when people can show appreciation to working parents worldwide for what they have done.
+To spread the word about this holiday, be sure to use the hashtag #NationalWorkingParentsDay.

 When is it?